 Oh, and let’s not forget the bikes!
 Each day’s ride is meticulously planned and not too challenging.
 On top of the rainforest rides, you can expect heaps of of coastal scenery where palm-fringed, deserted beaches can be spied from the saddle and enjoyed at the end of the day.

 The extra special cycle routes will see you pedal through National Parks, immersing yourself in the wonderland of rainforest fauna.
 These remote locations are complemented by our choice of rustic accommodation, many of which are based within National Parks and all of which keep you at the heart of the jungle action!

 Having travelled to Borneo on a couple of occasions, the late, great celebrity chef, Anthony Bourdain, was a big fan of the island and its cuisine.
 In his most recent travels here he boldly claimed…

 It’s one of the most beautiful places on earth, as remote and as different from where I grew up as any place could be.
 The people are lovely—and the food, as everywhere in Malaysia, incredible.

 The ‘Sarawak Laksa’ appears to have been high on his list of dishes you must have – a sneak peak of which can be seen below from an Instagram post he published whilst exploring a few years back.

 Bourdain aptly named this dish ‘breakfast of the gods’, and we couldn’t agree more.

 Feeling inspired?
-Borneo, Secret Sarawak is now officially part of our range for 2019.
-Visit our website and download the trip notes to find out everything you need to know about this extraordinary cycling adventure holiday.
+Visit our website and download the trip notes to find out everything you need to know about our extraordinary cycling adventure holiday in Borneo.